 For the most part, we're not concerned about the Eclypse's ability to stand the test of time.
 Despite a plastic-heavy construction and aluminum tubing, we didn't find anything that felt flimsy or susceptible to wear.
 Our only concern is the aforementioned angle adjustment system with indexed plastic grooves, but most day-to-day operations don't require any angle adjustment.

-As far as bike stands go, the Eclypse is incredibly affordable and performs admirably next to the far more expensive competition.
+As far as bike stands go, the Eclypse is affordable and performs admirably next to the far more expensive competition.
 Despite some stability issues with heavier bikes, we think this model provides great value for anyone looking for a quick daily maintenance solution or an easy-to-haul traveling stand.
 It likely isn't the most durable, but we didn't have any issues during testing that would keep us from recommending it.